-- (i) Visible congenital or traumatic deformity of the ear. - (ii) History of active drainage from the ear within the previous 90 days. - (IIi) History of sudden or rapidly progressive hearing loss within the previous 90 days. - (iv) Acute or chronic dizziness. - (v) Unilateral hearing loss of sudden or recent onset within the previous 90 days. - (vi) Audiometric air-bone gap equal to or greater than 15dB at 500 hertz (Hz), 1000 Hz, and 2000 Hz. - (vii) Visible evidence of significant cerumen accumulation or a foreign body in the ear canal. (viii) Pain or discomfort in the ear.
+- (i) Visible congenital or traumatic deformity of the ear. - (ii) History of active drainage from the ear within the previous 90 days. - (IIi) History of sudden or rapidly progressive hearing loss within the previous 90 days. - (iv) Acute or chronic dizziness. - (v) Unilateral hearing loss of sudden or recent onset within the previous 90 days. - (vi) Audiometric air-bone gap equal to or greater than 15dB at 500 hertz (Hz), 1000 Hz, and 2000 Hz. - ii) Visible evidence of significant cerumen accumulation or a foreign body in the ear canal. - (viii) Pain or discomfort in the ear.

 CAUTION: The maximum output of the sound generator falls into the range that can cause hearing loss according to OSHA regulations.
-In accordance with NIOSH recommendations the user should not use the sound generator for more than eight (8) hours a day when this is set to a level of 85db SPL or above.
-When the sound generator is set to levels of 90db SPL or above the user should not use the sound generator for more than two (2) hours per day.
+The user should not use the sound generator for more than eight (8) hours a day when this is set below 90dB SPL.
+Above that level, the device should not be used for more than two (2) hours per day.
 In no case should the sound generator be worn at uncomfortable levels.

-General precautions
+General precautions 2!

 - Wearing an instrument might cause an increased production of earwax.
 In rare cases, the anti-allergenic materials may cause skin irritation.
-If so, or if in doubt, consult your physician or ENT. - Never attempt to modify the shape of the hearing instrument, earmoulds, or tubing yourself. - Only use original Beltone consumables, e.g. tubes and domes. - For use of wireless functionality, only use Beltone Direct Line accessories.
+If so, or if in doubt, consult your physician or ENT. - Never attempt to modify the shape of the hearing instrument, ear-moulds, or tubing yourself. - Only use original Beltone consumables, e.g. tubes and domes. - For use of wireless functionality, only use Beltone Direct Line accessories.
 For further guidance, please refer to the relevant Beltone Direct Line user guide. - Only connect Beltone hearing instruments to Beltone accessories intended and qualified to be used with Beltone hearing instruments. - When wireless function is activated, the device uses low-powered digitally coded transmissions in order to communicate with other wireless devices.
 Although unlikely, nearby electronic devices may be affected.
-In that case, move the hearing instrument away from the affected electronic device. - When using wireless functionality and the devices are affected by electromagnetic interference, move away from the source of interference.
+In that case, move the hearing instrument away from the affected electronic device. - · When using wireless functionality and the devices are affected by electromagnetic interference, move away from the source of interference.